prakash-u/react-redux/README.md

 To run the tests in the project, just simply run `npm test` if you have `Chrome` installed, it will be automatically launched as a test service for you.

-## Deployment on Heroku

-To get this project to work on Heroku, you need to:

-1. Remove the `"PORT": 8080` line from the `betterScripts` / `start-prod` section of `package.json`.
-2. `heroku config:set NODE_ENV=production`
-3. `heroku config:set NODE_PATH=./src`
-4. `heroku config:set NPM_CONFIG_PRODUCTION=false`
-  * This is to enable webpack to run the build on deploy.

-The first deploy might take a while, but after that your `node_modules` dir should be cached.

 ## FAQ

 This project moves fast and has an active community, so if you have a question that is not answered below please file an issue.

 ## Roadmap

 Although this isn't a library, we recently started versioning to make it easier to track breaking changes and emerging best practices.

 * [Inline Styles](docs/InlineStyles.md) - CSS is dead

 ## Contributing

 I am more than happy to accept external contributions to the project in the form of feedback, bug reports and even better - pull requests :)

 If you would like to submit a pull request, please make an effort to follow the guide in [CONTRIBUTING.md](CONTRIBUTING.md).

 ---
 Thanks for checking this out.